takasoft/Bootstrap-4-Jekyll-Theme/README.md

 Simple Bootstrap 4 theme for Jekyll

-- This theme is best suited for github page because it uses github page dependencies only.
+- This theme is best suited for your Github Page because it uses [Github Pages dependencies](https://pages.github.com/versions/) only.
 - This theme is very light weight.
 It loads very fast even in 2G connections.

 [Demo](https://takao42.github.io/Bootstrap-4-Jekyll-Theme/)